RyouZhang/flow/README.md

 # flow
-simple flow base library

-A easy use and powerful, data process and logic flow library
+An easy use and powerful, data process and logic flow framework